-The excess of the total actuarial accrued liability over the market value of plan assets is called the unfunded actuarial accrued liability (UAL).
-Funding requirements are determined by adding the normal cost and an amortization payment toward the unfunded liability.
-The unfunded liability is amortized as a "level percent of pay".
-Commencing with the June 30, 2013 valuation, all new gains or losses are amortized over a fixed 30-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortization period.
+Amortization payments are determined as a level percentage of payroll whereby the payment increases each year at an escalation rate.
+Gains or losses are amortized over a fixed 30-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortization period.
 All changes in liability due to plan amendments (other than golden handshakes) are amortized over a 20-year period with no ramp.
 Changes in actuarial assumptions or changes in actuarial methodology are amortized over a 20-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortization period.
 Changes in unfunded accrued liability due to a Golden Handshake will be amortized over a period of five years.
-A summary of the current policy is provided in the table below:
+Bases established prior to June 30, 2013 may be amortized differently.
+A summary is provided in the following table:

 Driver Source

 (Gain)/Loss Assumption/Method Change Benefit Change Golden Handshake

 Investment Non-investment

 Amortization Period 30 Years 30 Years 20 Years 20 Years 5 Years

+Escalation Rate

-Escalation Rate - Active Plans - Inactive Plans 2.75% 0% 2.75% 0% 2.75% 0% 2.75% 0% 2.75% 0%
+- Active Plans 2.75% 2.75% 2.75% 2.75% 2.75%

+- Inactive Plans 0% 0% 0% 0% 0%

 Ramp Up 5 5 5 0 0

 Ramp Down 5 5 5 0 0